Doctrines of Paranoia and Self-Loathing

 Steiner, you see, associates America with technology, which is evil.
 In its lust for wealth, America has used technology to inflict on the world such devilish appliances as the telephone and the light bulb.
 Europe, which is where the descendants of “normal” humans went after Atlantis sank, has a high culture and great spiritual capacities.
 But the small subclass of wicked Europeans who came to America planted the seeds of a demonic society that threatens to send it evil effects back across the Atlantic, undoing Europe itself.

 We should note that Steiner delivered these lectures while World War I was raging, and after the fortunes of Germany’s army had begun to fade.
 The war began in 1914.
 On April 12, 1917, the USA declared war on Germany.
 On June 24 of that year, American troops began arriving in France.
 This was the turning point of the war.
 The US Army reinforced the Allied forces arrayed against Germany, providing fresh troops and equipment.
 Steiner was a German nationalist.
 The unfolding military events were deeply troubling to him.
-He delivered the anti-American comments we’ve just read during November, 1917, when Luciferic Russia was tottering — potentially good news for Germany — but bulging shiploads of Ahrimanic Americans were arriving in Europe — obviously very bad news for Germany.
-In a word, Steiner was blue.
-Germany was surrounded by the forces of Lucifer in the East and Ahriman in the West.
-Times were tough.
-Lucifer was receding, but Ahriman was raging ever more fearsomely.
+He delivered the anti-American comments we’ve just read during November, 1917, when Luciferic Russia was tottering — potentially good news for Germany.
+The Germans had been fighting a two-front war, facing British and French forces in the west, and Russian forces in the east.
+If Russia withdrew from the war, Germany would be able to devote all its resources to the battle in the west.
+But just when Germany's fortunes started to brighten, bulging shiploads of Ahrimanic Americans began arriving in Europe, threatening to undo everything.
+America's intervention was very bad news for Germany.
+Consequently, Steiner was distressed, indignant, blue.
+Lucifer was receding in the east, but Ahriman was raging ever more fearsomely in the west.

 Bear in mind that Steiner’s followers sat attentively in lecture halls absorbing statements of the sort I’ve been quoting.
 And today, other followers read these lectures and take them seriously.
 Apparently the spiritual paranoia fostered by Steiner (we have hidden enemies all around — some are actually inside us!) is acceptable to them.
 I’m not alarmed by the nonexistent threat posed by our nonexistent “doubles.”
 But I am alarmed that any group of adults ever accepted nonsense such as Steiner’s.
 That truly is spooky.